 Grigori is a sorcerer in charge of Project Ragna Rok, a Nazi funded program that would use occult and supernatural means to end the war with the world under Nazi control.
-Grigori, of course, used Nazi resources for his own purposes, and this was to summon the "Right Hand of Doom".
+Grigori, of course, used Nazi resources for his own purposes, and this was to summon the "Right Hand of Doom."

 The Comic Baddie Was Based On The Real Grigori Rasputin

-A Little About The Real Life Grigori Rasputin For Those Who Don't Know
+A Little About the Real Life Grigori Rasputin for Those Who Don't Know

 Born in 1869, Grigori Rasputin is a controversial figure in Russian history.
-He claimed to be a mystic and holy man and befriended the family of Tsar Nicholas II, who is the very last Emperor of Russia.
+He claimed to be a mystic and holy man and befriended the family of Tsar Nicholas II, who was the very last Emperor of Russia.
 Gaining political influence and power from his connection to the royal family, quite a few historians claim that Rasputin helped to discredit the Romanov Dynasty.
 He is sometimes associated with its downfall and one of the reasons for the 1917 revolutions in Russia that saw the rise of the Soviet Union.